GSA/search-gov/README.markdown

     rake usasearch:elasticsearch:resque_index_all[FeaturedCollection+BoostedContent]

 Note that indexing everything uses whatever index/mapping/setting is in place.
-If you need to change the ElasticSearch schema first, do this:
+If you need to change the Elasticsearch schema first, do this:

     rake usasearch:elasticsearch:recreate_index[FeaturedCollection]